IBM/use-advanced-nlp-and-tone-analyser-to-analyse-speaker-insights/README.md

 >   - Watson Natural Language Understanding service.
 [Learn more](https://cloud.ibm.com/docs/natural-language-understanding?topic=natural-language-understanding-about).
 >   - Watson Tone Analyzer service.
 [Learn more](https://cloud.ibm.com/docs/tone-analyzer?topic=tone-analyzer-gettingStarted).

-- Once the NLU Analysis Report is generated you can review it and print it by clicking on the print button as shown.
+- Once the NLU Analysis Report is generated you can review it.
+The Report consists of `Category`, `Concept`,`Entity` ,`Keywords`,`Sentiments` and `Emotions` extracted by Watson Natural Language Understanding, `Top 5 Positive Sentences` extracted by Watson Tone Analyzer and `Word Clouds`.
+The Report can be printed by clicking on the `print` button as shown.

 ![step2](doc/source/images/step2.gif)